masonelmore/esi/docs/WalletApi.md

 > []GetCharactersCharacterIdWalletTransactions200Ok GetCharactersCharacterIdWalletTransactions(ctx, characterId, optional)
 Get wallet transactions

-Get wallet transactions of a character  --- Alternate route: `/dev/characters/{character_id}/wallet/transactions/`  Alternate route: `/legacy/characters/{character_id}/wallet/transactions/`  Alternate route: `/v1/characters/{character_id}/wallet/transactions/`  --- This route is cached for up to 3600 seconds
+Get wallet transactions of a character  ---  This route is cached for up to 3600 seconds

 ### Required Parameters